Andy1978/hf2gcode/README.md

 hf2gcode, a hershey font to g-code tracer
 =========================================

 The work to this has begun in 17.
-May 2013, so there isn't anything useful here yet.

-I think rowmans.jhf would be a nice, simple and fast font for the needler project.
+May 2013.
+Until now there is
+*  Some octave scripts to load, plot and render (see http://www.tech-chat.de/png_album/) hershey fonts
+*  An octave script to generate C variable definitions

 Design
 ------